wildingelijah/SoftwareEngCapstone/README.md

 # Introduction

-This project has not yet been created.
-In my final year of Software Engineering I will be doing a capstone project with a few other students.
-We will be spending two semesters creating a video game of some description and upon completion I will upload all of the appropriate files/information to this page.
-I am very excited to spenda greater portion of time creating a larger scale game than I ever have before.
+This project is currently in progress.
+As I am in my final year of Software Engineering I am doing a capstone project with four other students.
+We are going to be spending two semesters creating a video game which we have titled: UnderGods, and upon completion I will upload all of the appropriate files/information to this page.
+I am very excited to spend a greater portion of time creating a larger scale game than I ever have before.

 ## About The Project

-N/A
+Title: UnderGods
+Genre: Strategy/4X
+Developers: Elijah Wilding, Nathan Coit, Sullivan Stobo, Harrison Lau and Zack Palantzas.

+There are two main modes in our game: management mode and combat mode.
+Nathan and I are completely responsbile for everything surrounding management mode.
+Sully and Harri are responsible for combat mode while Zack is doing all of the art assets.

 ## Pictures